farhanx/NFT-Legitimate-DAO-Protocol/README.md

 **1. DAO Creation**
 A DAO must be created by the community renowned members like Ethereum Foundation, OpenSea, and others.

 Each Chain must represent its own DAO Creation with respect to a Smart Contract.
 For instance, Ethereum based contract will cover only Ethereum based assets.
 (Currently we chose Ethereum)

 **2. Asset Legit Protocol ALPT Token**
 The ALPT token will be created to incentivize the members.

 A separate smart contract must be created with lazy minting.

 These tokens should be allowed to trade as an asset.

+**3. Members Registration and Verification:**

+To register, a user needs to deposit a membership fee.

+Additionally, every user must declare their social identity.

+The new joiner must call a verification transaction to DAO with Fee

+Joiner shares his social media post with his EOA address.

+The DAO contract will call Chainlink oracle to verify EOA Address

+If the Post address matches the joiner’s address he is in.

+Last part is voting by DAO members on the arrival of a new member.

+Higher votes allowed the new user to become DAO member.

+New joiners will get an initial reputation of 12 points.

+New joiner will get ALPT Tokens against his paid Fees.

+**4. Asset Enrollment: **

+A separate contract must be used for this purpose.

+Anyone can submit an Asset for its audit.

+Asset ID and Contract address must be provided for evaluation.

+**5. Asset Voting Consensus :**

+The DAO Members can only vote for the asset, not anyone else.

+Every member must deposit ALPT tokens to vote for any new asset.

+Every Vote will be weighted with respect to the voter’s reputation.

+Voting only targets if the asset “is fake” or “is authentic”.

+Voting should have the criteria of time limit for each asset

+Members with the higher votes on the “is fake” or “is authentic” will get
+> Reputation points
+> ALPT tokens as incentives